ThatQuiz Test Library Take this test now

 • 17.
 What is the best type of clothing to wear when backtracking in wooded areas?

-A) Dark clothing to stay warm.
+A) Camouflage clothing to blend in.

 B) Brightly colored clothing to enhance visibility.